Ayush0080/Training-and-Upskilling/AWS - CloudOps Engineer Associate SOA-C03/Monitoring,Auditing and performance/Readme.md

 screenshot
 - Canary Recorder – used with CloudWatch Synthetics Recorder (record your actions on a website and automatically generates a script for that)
 - GUI Workflow Builder – verifies that actions can be taken on your webpage (e.g., test a webpage with a login form )

+## AWS CloudTrail

+- Provides governance, compliance and audit for your AWS Account
+- CloudTrail is enabled by default!
+- Get an history of events / API calls made within your AWS Account by:
+    - Console
+    - SDK
+    - CLI
+- AWS Services
+- Can put logs from CloudTrail into CloudWatch Logs or S3
+- A trail can be applied to All Regions (default) or a single Region.
+- If a resource is deleted in AWS, investigate CloudTrail first